 By challenging and making our own food system, we’ve affected our supply chain and the future of packaging.
 We buy in bulk and have strong relationships with our small, local suppliers - many of which exchange containers with us, creating a circular economy.

 Sourcing locally helps cut carbon emissions, keeps money in the local community and improves rural-urban links.
-We contatcted our local oil producer/potato crisp supplier, Anthony Froggatt to provide us with package free crisp, he now delivers from Staffordshire in reusable containers that we exchange.
-We’re the first zero waste shop in the country to offer plastic-free crisps – a product that is notorious for its non-recyclable packaging and since the adaptation in the production process for us, Just Crisp now supply plastic free crisp to many other zero waste shops in the country.
+We contacted our local oil producer/potato crisp supplier, Anthony Froggatt to provide us with package free crisp, he now delivers from Staffordshire in reusable containers that we exchange.
+We’re the first zero waste shop in the country to offer plastic-free crisps – a product that is notorious for its non-recyclable packaging and since the adaptation in the production process for us, Just Crisp now supply plastic free crisp to hundreds of zero waste shops in the country.
 We strive to make changes to the supply chain so both suppliers and customers produce less waste.
-We’ve recently won ‘Best Grocer’ 2018 award from Slow Food UK, an organisation that strives for good, clean and fair food.
+We’ve won ‘Best Grocer’ 2018 award from Slow Food UK, an organisation that strives for good, clean and fair food and ‘Best Ethical Food Project 2019’ by The Observer Food Monthly.

 We’ve featured in national media including the BBC, ITV and The Guardian for being pioneers in food retail.
-The Clean Kilo is being recognised as an environmental hub within our community and we have been pivotal in the resurgence of the Digbeth High Street - recently named the ‘coolest area in Britain’ by the Sunday Times.
-We’ve been working with Birmingham City Council to be in their scrutiny committee meetings to make the council plastic-free.
+We’ve worked with Birmingham City Council to be in their scrutiny committee meetings to make the council plastic-free.
 Hours of work have also been dedicated to our community; educating young people on plastic pollution and involved in initiatives to tackle food waste with The Real Junk Food Project.

-Since opening June ‘18 we’ve saved nearly 130,000 pieces of plastic from potentially existing/entering the environment in just one year!
+Since opening June ‘18 we’ve saved over half a million pieces of plastic from potentially existing/entering the environment in just one year!
 We aim to shape the future of food retail and revolutionise supermarkets and packaging!